Tips to Get Best Home Loan

 Prepare a wish-list of what you would like your ideal home to be.
-Decide on space, the neighbourhood, security, priorities like proximity to transport, school and hospital and amenities like for kids etc. Determine how much house you can afford.
+Decide on space, the neighborhood, security, priorities like proximity to transport, school and hospital and amenities like for kids, etc. Determine how much house you can afford.
 Your monthly outgo towards all your loans put together should not be more than 50% of your monthly income.

 Buying a home is a major decision that should not be taken hastily.
 Check with your friends who have recently purchased a house, browse through local newspapers to know the availability of houses for sale, or ask the local brokers.
 A cheaper property that is not nearby to basic transport facilities like rail or road can cost you more in the long run due to recurring traveling expenses.
 Hence it makes sense to buy a house that meets all such practical issues

 Before you start looking for your new home, evaluate your savings.
 Prioritize your expenses and be ready to compromise on expensive vacations or one big-ticket dream.
 Try and pay off your outstanding long-term debts before taking a Home Loan.
 Down Payment is the amount of money that the home buyer has to contribute, in addition to the loan sanctioned.
 The down payment amount usually lies between 10% to 25% of the property, depending on how much loan has been sanctioned.